-Your two-year contract is finally up, and you want to save some money by bringing your phone to a carrier with lower monthly costs.
-Unfortunately, odds are that your phone is carrier locked, which prevents you from jumping ship and using your phone on another network.
-Thankfully, recent legislation and some sweet talking by the Federal Communications Commission (FCC) have made the process of unlocking your easier than ever before.
-More importantly, it superseded an earlier decision made by the Library of Congress that interpreted cellphone unlocking as a violation of copyright.
-Cellphone locking, in other words, is now legally permissible.
+Your two-year contract is finally up, and you want to save some money by bringing your phone to a carrier with lower rates.
+Sadly, odds are that your phone is locked to your carrier, which prevents you from jumping ship and using your phone on another network.
+Thankfully, legislation and the FCC made the process of unlocking your phone easier than ever.
+More importantly, it superseded an earlier decision made by the Library of Congress that interpreted cell phone unlocking as a violation of copyright (a ruling that actually saw phone unlocking rise in popularity).
+Cell phone unlocking, in other words, is legally permissible.

 Just because unlocking your phone is legal doesn’t necessarily mean it’s easy to do, though.
-To that end, let’s dive into what you’d want to do if you were to unlock your phone and break free of your two-year cycle with your carrier.
-If you’re interested in how to unlock your phone after the two years are up, head to the next page.
+To that end, let’s dive into how to unlock a phone and break free of your two-year cycle with your carrier.

 What you’ll need